 Representing light and warmth, yang is most present during the full moon time and our ovulation period.
 During ovulation, our bodies experience a mild spike in testosterone, which is the hormone responsible for boosting libido, energy, and a general zest for life.
 This is the time when your self-care intuition is probably telling you to be more social, productive, and go-get what you want!

 Live in alignment with your natural rhythm

-In our modern day world, most women don’t take the time to really hone in on where they are in their cycle and to honor it and work in rhythm with it.
+In our modern day world, most people who have periods don’t take the time to really hone in on where they are in their cycle and to honour it and work in rhythm with it.
 It’s something we never were taught and don’t even think about.
 It’s no longer second nature as it was to our ancestors, and it’s all too easy to maintain our busy schedules no matter what time it is in our monthly cycle.

 However, working against the natural rhythms is one of the primary causes of menstrual symptoms like cramps, bloating, irregular cycles, and infertility.
 Luckily, we have a roadmap to follow that’s directly above us in the sky, reminding us to tap into how we’re feeling and what our bodies need throughout our cycles in the form of self-care and nourishment.